Say and Play Family

 Check out “Fairytales for Children” at Galli’s Fairytale Theatre (38 West 38th Street on the 3rd Floor between 5th and 6th Avenues).

-The story was told at a level a three year old could easily relate to, and the cast delightfully incorporated the children into the show.
+The story was told at a level a three-year-old could easily relate to, and the cast delightfully incorporated the children into the show.
 For example, when the queen’s servant was sent to find unusual names, the servant calmly approached children in the audience and asked them their names.
 Unusual is an understatement when it comes to the names of NYC kids!
-The cast also asked open ended questions to each other, but the children felt they were a part of the play as well, and easily shared their responses aloud.
+The cast also asked each other open-ended questions, but the children felt they were a part of the play and readily shared their responses aloud.
 The play was funny and creative, even for adults.

-Leave yourself plenty of time to arrive on Galli’s third floor theatre – the single elevator that comes with instructions only fits four at a time.
+Leave yourself ample time to arrive at Galli’s third-floor theatre – the single elevator comes with instructions and only fits four at a time.
 After the play, you can talk about it with your child while picnicking in Bryant Park or riding the carousel.
-You can also plan out what Galli Fairytale you plan to see next time.
+You can also plan out what Galli Fairytale you will see next time.

-You’ll find that reading Rumpelstiltskin, retold and illustrated by Paul O. Zelinsky will help give your child a better appreciation for the play.
+Reading Rumpelstiltskin, retold and illustrated by Paul O. Zelinsky, will help your child better appreciate play.

-My two and four year old have enjoyed a number of family productions this past year at The New Victory Theatre, check out their website for their ever changing shows.
+My two- and four-year-old have enjoyed a number of family productions this past year at The New Victory Theatre.

 Language language, reading